Kreyu/data-table-bundle/docs/reference/exporting.md

 ## Downloading the file

-To download an export file, use the `export()` method on the data table, which returns an instance of HttpFoundation File object.
+To download an export file, use the `export()` method on the data table.

 If you're using data tables in controllers, use it in combination with `isExporting()` method: